 My favorite part of the trip as a Lincoln High (Lincoln, Placer County) alumnus are the zebras that were allowed roam free after Hearst’s private zoo was disbanded in 1937 and the rest of the exotic animals were sent to normal zoos of the day.
 It could have something to do with the zebra being the Lincoln High mascot.

-If you think that is strange for a school mascot, the next secondary campus opening in Lincoln — Twelve Bridges High — has selected a rhinoceros as its mascot.
+If you think that is strange for a school mascot, the second high school built in Lincoln — Twelve Bridges High —selected a rhinoceros as its mascot.

 I guess we are all eclectic in our own way.

 For more information on Hearst Castle tours go to hearstcastle.org.
-Details about Hearst Sam Simeon State Park can be found at parks.ca.gov.
+Details about Hearst San Simeon State Park can be found at parks.ca.gov.